 Treat with utmost respect your power of forming opinions, for this power alone guards you against making assumptions that are contrary to nature and judgments that overthrow the rule of reason.Marcus Aurelius

 In my opinion, we make assumptions, because we want to explain our emotional experiences quickly to regain control of ourselves and our lives.
-If we don’t have an explanation, we often are uncomfortable with that level of uncertainty.
+If we don’t have an explanation, we often feel uncomfortable with that level of uncertainty.
 So, we provide an answer to ourselves that is biased and quick.

-Yeah, biased is not really helpful if we care about the quality of our lives and fast doesn’t work either when we have to backtrack and clean up the messes of misunderstandings that we’ve left in our wake.
+Yeah, biased is not really helpful if we care about the quality of our lives and quick doesn’t work either when we have to backtrack and clean up the messes of misunderstandings that we’ve left in our wake.

 So what do we do?